typelevel/typelevel.github.com/gsoc/index.md

 Our community culture embraces curiosity and mentoring and we don’t shy away from experimenting with new and exciting ideas.
 Most of all, we love to make programming joyful and social.

-We are excited to be a Mentoring Organization in [Google Summer of Code 2025](GSoC)!
+We are excited to be a Mentoring Organization in [Google Summer of Code 2025][GSoC]!

 **Contributors:**
-Please [join our Discord server](invite) and introduce yourself in the [#summer-of-code channel](invite).
+Please [join our Discord server][invite] and introduce yourself in the [#summer-of-code channel][invite].
 We cannot wait to meet you!
 You can also reach us at [gsoc@typelevel.org].

 **Mentors:**
-Please reach out in the [GitHub org discussion](discussion) if you want to be part of GSoC 2025.
+Please reach out in the [GitHub org discussion][discussion] if you want to be part of GSoC 2025.

 [GSoC]: https://summerofcode.withgoogle.com/
 [invite]: https://discord.gg/hAKabfGjUw